kailucho/quiz-english-ia/README.md

 This project is a showcase of my skills in building interactive web applications using modern technologies.
 It demonstrates my ability to:

 - Develop responsive and user-friendly interfaces.
-- Integrate AI-powered features to enhance user experience.
+- Integrate AI-powered features to enhance user experience, including OpenAI integration.
 - Implement efficient state management and API handling.
 - Deploy applications on platforms like Vercel or Netlify.